TalonSabre/Pokedex35/README.md

-This app was made during my process of learning SwiftUI.
+This app was made while learning SwiftUI.

 I did not create most of the code for this app.
 It was made during a lesson introducing Firebase.